Tools for a new age of distance learning

 A vital aspect of a successful learning management system is how student-centric the entire experience is.
 Take for example Moodle or Blackboard.
 Both are known to be effective at supporting the activities of teacher or administration rather than students.
 Traditional LMS systems such as the aforementioned can easily help teachers share information for students.
 And while they do contain elements such as tests and surveys – all of them have to be enabled and thereby can be left out.
 As a consequence, students might look for other options for collaboration and to engage actively.

 An active learning environment.

 Enter TeamingWay; A centralized hub designed to redefine learning and facilitate active collaboration between faculty and students.
-In an age where even digital communication has evolved beyond written words, TeamingWay offers a user-experience – irrespective of the designation – which is flexible in nature and equipped to handle real-time communication with a plethora of tools to facilitate an active learning environment.
+In an age where even digital communication has evolved beyond written words, TeamingWay offers a user-experience – irrespective of the designation.
+It is flexible in nature and equipped to handle real-time communication with a plethora of tools to facilitate an active learning environment.

 .
 Co-Working for Success

 – Integrated Communities

 An education institution is as good as the community it manages to create.
 For this very purpose, TeamingWay offers an interactive bulletin board to optimize communication between students and faculty.
 Online classroom discussions can become more lively and less one-way, by empowering students with quick communication tools.
 And an engaging space where they can even showcase their personality through profile pictures or create separate channels.
 It can prove to be quite handy for students who are looking to plan an event and require a more private forum to address their set meeting agendas.

 The faculty can also benefit equally from TeamingWay.
 By managing project schedules or hosting a video call for a one-on-one meeting with any student which they believe requires extra attention.
 In addition, with no third-party integrations necessary, e-classrooms can create a holistic learning atmosphere online, where up to 50 participants can have discussions on conference call.